 If you’re dead serious about getting offered a job at Google, practicing mock interviews with professionals who can give you the right feedback should be part of your prep plan.

 Mock interviews are a great way to understand the areas where you’re lacking and the steps you should take in order to improve.
 Remember, Google doesn’t hire you for your ability to solve problems alone.
 The way you go about your approach, your soft skills, and the attitude you display play an equally impactful role in influencing the outcome of your interview.

-Prepare for the behavioral interview
+4. Prepare for the Behavioral Interview

 Prepare succinct responses to questions around your experience, more specifically around challenges presented by past projects, critical learnings, and the nuances of working as a team.

 Want to know the type of questions asked at Google’s behavioral interviews?